 Predictive Adaptive Cruise Control (ACC) can position the compact SUV using GPS data delivered from the navigation system, allowing it to correct its speed depending on the road layout ahead – bends, roundabouts, junctions, speed limits and built-up areas.
 And using input from the front mounted camera and traffic sign recognition, it can adjust vehicle speed when limits change.

 The semi-automatic driving functionality continues with the introduction of the Travel Assist technology.
 By simply pressing one button on the steering wheel, the advanced system uses information from the ACC and Lane Assist to actively keep the vehicle in the centre of the lane and adjust speed to the flow of the traffic – providing assisted driving at speeds of up to 210km/h.

 An added dimension to the new SEAT Ateca is the Exit Assist.
-When parking out, the vehicle will give an audible and visual warning if traffic is coming – this can be other vehicles if on the road side, or cyclists or pedestrians if on the kerb side – and if necessary initiating automatic braking.
+When parking out, the vehicle will give an audible and visual warning if traffic is coming – this can be other vehicles if on the roadside, or cyclists if on the kerb side – and if necessary, initiating automatic braking.

 For those people who like to tow, the new Ateca also offers Trailer Assist technology as well.
-The systen supports the driver when reversing or parking with a trailer, the reversing camera image is used to help guide the vehicle and trailer to the exact position needed.
+The system supports the driver when reversing or parking with a trailer, the parking sensors and the reversing camera image allow the system to guide the vehicle and trailer to the exact position needed.

 It’s simple to use; the driver only needs to select reverse gear, press the parking aid button and use the mirror adjustment switch to set the direction they wish the trailer to be steered, then simply take control of acceleration, braking and gear changes in manual vehicles, and the system will do the rest.